noyzys/avoid-optional/README.md

                                         #  Avoiding `Optional` in Java/Kotlin #

 ## **Introduction**
-Java pacakge `java.util.Optional` was introduced in Java 8 to address issues related to `null` values.
+Java package `java.util.Optional` was introduced in Java 8 to address issues related to `null` values.
 While its intent was to reduce `NullPointerException` and make code safer, its design and implementation have several critical flaws that make it a less ideal solution for "modern software" development.
 **Optional in Java 8+ was meant to solve issues related to null, but its implementation in java.util has significant shortcomings.
 Optional is considered suboptimal in many cases.**

 This document explores the problems with Monad `Optional`, identifies where its use can cause issues, and suggests alternatives.